How do Clue Town Books work?

 Yes.
 Bulk rates apply when a customer orders two or more books.
 The bulk rate is automatically applied to items in your shopping cart.
 For orders greater than 40 books, please email jay [at] cluetownbooks.com.

 The compass measures 1.5″ x 3/4″ and is liquid-filled for stable readings.
 A lengthy rope loop allows it to be worn on a wrist, tied to a backpack, or attached to a keychain.

 To read the compass, hold it flat and wait a few seconds.
 The “N” will rotate and point north.

 Are you working on other cities besides Atlanta?

 How did you come up with the idea?

-In 1993 Jay began producing a photocopied zine titled The Plug.
-It often featured meta games, like a word search for the word “eyestrain.”
+In 1993, Jay began producing a photocopied zine titled The Plug.
+It often featured meta games, like a word search for “eyestrain.”
 Ten years later The Plug switched formats to online issues and the games became more interactive, including a puzzle hunt that navigated through hidden pages on the site.

 Cut to 2012.
 One day Jay visited Atlanta’s Piedmont Park and discovered off-path landmarks that he had never noticed before, even though he had visited the park dozens of times.
 He thought it would be interesting to show others what was under their noses the whole time.
 He created a puzzle scavenger hunt similar to the ones on the website, except that it required solvers to be on-site instead of sitting indoors.
 And that’s how Clue Town was born.